 please download the appropriate diet guideline for your review:

-GI Excellence is a participating provider in many major health insurance plans.
+GI Excellence is a participating provider in most health insurance plans.
 If you have any questions about coverage, please call our office or

 your insurance company for information.
 Please contact your insurance and see if our healthcare providers are covered.

-GI Excellence participates in all PPOs and HMOs.
+GI Excellence participates in most health insurance plans.
 We also accept Medicare and Cash paying patients.

 GI Excellence, Inc. | Milan S. Chakrabarty | Indraneel Chakrabarty | Sandra Del Valle | Gastroenterology | Internal Hemorrhoid Ablation |